-If you’ve been a victim of cyberbullying, you are not alone, and you are not powerless.
-According to a report from the National Center for Education Statistics and Bureau of Justice Statistics about 21 percent of U. S. students from ages 12 to 18 experienced bullying.
+If you or someone you have has been a victim of cyberbullying, you are not alone and you are not powerless.
+According to a report from the National Center for Education Statistics and Bureau of Justice Statistics about 20 percent of U. S. students from ages 12 to 18 experienced bullying at school.
 A large portion of this occurred online.
-Here are some ways to fight back cyberbullying:

 - Act strong and confident.
-You are stronger than the bully’s negativity, and you will get through this tough time.
-The more you believe positive affirmations (eg. You are kind.
-You matter.), the more easily you will be able to minimize the noise from bullies.
+You are stronger than the bully’s negativity, and you will get through this.
+The more you believe positive affirmations, the more easily you will be able to minimize the noise from bullies.

 - Do not take comments to heart.
 Easier said than done, of course.
 Surround yourself with people who love you who can remind you of your many amazing qualities.

 - Ignore or block cyberbullies.
 You don’t need that negativity in your life.
 Reacting may give them the response they crave, so it’s best not to engage.

 - Think about deleting social media altogether.
 Instead of wasting time on social media, spend your time on positive pursuits, such as hobbies, sports, or real friendships.